-An area determined to be appropriate for higher intensity, mixed-use development within the West Falls Church Transit Station Area is identified as the "Transit Development Area."
-As illustrated in Figure 13, the Transit Development Area is comprised of several land parcels which offer the most viable opportunities for development and redevelopment.
-This area is generally within a 5 to 7 minute walk of the station.
-It includes the WMATA property, the City of Falls Church property (school and park), the University of Virginia/Virginia Tech Education Center (which includes the former Miller and Smith tract) and The Villages at West Falls Church and The Pavilion developments (the former Hooper-Marriott tract) which together comprise Land Unit A. This area also includes the northern portions of the Ellison Heights neighborhood along Haycock Road (Land Unit B) west of Grove Avenue.
+The area determined to be appropriate for higher intensity, mixed-use development within the West Falls Church Transit Station Area is identified as the "Transit Development Area" which is generally defined as within a 5 to 7 minute walk of the station.
+As illustrated in Figure 13, the Transit Development Area is comprised of 47 acres which offer the most viable opportunities for development and redevelopment.
+It includes the WMATA property, the City of Falls Church Property (leased by University of Virginia and Virginia Tech) the University of Virginia/Virginia Tech parcel and The Villages at West Falls Church and The Pavilion developments which together comprise Land Unit A. This area also includes The Gates of West Falls Church and the northern portions of the Ellison Heights neighborhood along Haycock Road (Land Unit B) west of Grove Avenue.

-The land use plan for the Transit Development Area recommends a maximum level of development of 1,120 dwelling units and 90,000 gross square feet of retail/office space with an option for 240,000 square feet of institutional use as a joint graduate and continuing education facility (education center) on Tax Map 40-3((1))92 and 92A.
-The option would replace approximately 130 dwelling units and 43,800 gross square feet of office/retail use planned at the maximum level on these parcels.
+The land use plan for the Transit Development Area recommends a maximum level of development of 1,370 dwelling units and 90,000 gross square feet of retail/office space with an option for 240,000 square feet of institutional use as a joint graduate and continuing education facility (education center) on Tax Map 40-3((1))92 and 92A.
+The institutional use option would replace approximately 130 dwelling units and 43,800 gross square feet of office/retail use planned at the maximum level on these parcels.
+The first phase of the joint graduate and continuing education center facility was constructed in 1996, and consists of a 101,460 square foot building occupied by the University of Virginia and Virginia Tech.

 The maximum level of development is recommended in order to achieve the goals and objectives set forth for the West Falls Church Transit Station Area, especially those relating to the promotion of Metrorail ridership, renewal and improvement of the community, and the reduction of auto dependency while maintaining commuter accessibility.
 In order to achieve these public goals and objectives, it is necessary that new development be responsive to general criteria and site-specific conditions which focus on mitigating potential impacts.
-Development proposals
+Development proposals must be responsive to the following development criteria, which apply to all sites in the Transit Development Area:

-WEST FALLS CHURCH TRANSIT DEVELOPMENT AREA

-HEIGHT LIMITS IN THE TRANSIT DEVELOPMENT AREA
+WEST FALLS CHURCH TRANSIT DEVELOPMENT AREA AND HEIGHT LIMITS IN THE TRANSIT DEVELOPMENT AREA